 In Naantali the sea is right at the town centre, and that is what makes Naantali unique and a perfect summer destination.
-There are not many Finnish towns where you could find the sea right at the heart of the town.
+There are not many places in Finland where you could find the sea right at the heart of the town.
 You could walk the docks of the marina back and forth all day long, watch the boats coming and going and enjoy a pint or two on the beautiful summer terraces with views of the sea.

-As you might remember from The Love Trail, his summer house is located in Naantali, and you can see it from the marina.
+As you might remember from The Love Trail, the summer house of the president is in Naantali, and you can even spot it from the marina.
 If you see a flag on top of the Kultaranta tower, you’ll know that the president is at his summer house.